dseguy/clearPHP/rules/always-have-visibility.md

 ## When Not To Use It

-Methods that implements interfaces are public and must remain public.
-As such, they may omit even the default mention, or they may be explicitely mentioned for consistency sake.
+Interface's methods are always public, so it is redundant to add the 'public' visibility.
+Adding 'public' on interface's methods is for consistency sake.

 <!--
 ### Options